paulpoot/pinnacle/README.md

 ## Requirements
 * See requirements for OctoberCMS.
 You can find them [here](https://octobercms.com/docs/setup/installation#system-requirements).
-* Node.js (not needed on your server, you can install Node locally to build your assets on your computer)
+* Node.js 4.4.4 (not needed on your server, you can install Node locally to build your assets on your computer)

+I have been notified of a bug with later versions of Node.
+I'm currently still investigating, but if something doesn't work, I recommend downgrading to 4.4.4.

 ## Installation
 1. Install OctoberCMS.
 See the instructions [here](https://octobercms.com/docs/setup/installation).